-- Maximum number: 1

-- Must be housebroken

-- Must be spayed or neutered

-- Must have all required inoculations

-- Must be licensed as specified now or in the future by State law and local ordinance

-- Any litter resulting from the pet must be removed from the unit as soon as the puppies are weaned or are eight weeks of age.
+- - Must be licensed as specified now or in the future by State law and local ordinance. - Any litter resulting from the pet must be removed from the unit as soon as the puppies are weaned or are eight weeks of age. - Cats

-Cats

-- Maximum number: 1
+Maximum number: 1

-- Must be a household cat
+Must be a household cat

-- Must be spayed or neutered
+Must be spayed or neutered

-- Must have all required inoculations
+Must have all required inoculations

-- Must be trained to use a litter box or other waste receptacle
+- Must be trained to use a litter box or other waste receptacle.

-- Must be licensed as specified now or in the future by State law or local ordinance
+- Must be licensed as specified now or in the future by State law or local ordinance.

 - Any litter resulting from the pet must be removed from the unit as soon as the kittens are weaned or are eight weeks of age.

-Birds

-- Maximum number: 3
+- Birds o Maximum number: 3

 - Must be enclosed in a cage at all times

-- Fish

-- Maximum aquarium size: 5 gallons
+- Fish \circ Maximum aquarium size: 5 gallons

 - Must be maintained on an approved stand